sergeiudris/deathstar.lab/docs/design/design.md

 - then, first of all, the game code can be tampered with
 - and player program still needs to be in a separate runtime from scenario
 - but most importantly: if every machine cannot run resulting simulation, the game code and results can be tampered with on a peer's machine
+- if code is run individually only, this is an issue, but if code runs on every peer, than, as noted above - game is like forks, so everyone sees each result and by trust choose which is true